Workshop

 rownames(s30_count_mat) <- s30_filtered$xenbase_gene_id

-You might want to view the matrix.
+You might want to view the matrix (click on it in your environment pane).

 The metadata are in a file, frog_meta_data.txt.
 This is a tab-delimited file.
-The first column is the sample name and the second column is the treatment group.
+The first column is the sample name and the other columns give the β€œtreatments”.
+In this case, the treatments stage (with three levels) and treatment (with two levels).

 🎬 Make a folder called meta and save the file to it.